You can get help with using Archie for all the features mentioned here. This help is only available after you have logged into Archie.

 8.1.1 Organiser, Resources and Search tabs

-When you open Archie, you will see three tabs - 'organiser', 'resources', and 'search'.
+- When you open Archie, you will see three tabs - 'Organiser', 'Resources', and 'Search'.

-You can use 'tools > preferences' to customise Archie so that the tab you prefer opens when you log in.
+- You can use 'Tools > Preferences' to customise Archie so that the tab you prefer opens when you log in.

-'Organiser' shows a calendar, your Archie messages, and your ‘tasks in progress’.
-'Tasks in progress' are tasks assigned to you by the workflow manager (usually your Managing Editor).
+- 'Tasks In Progress' are tasks assigned to you by the workflow manager (usually your Managing Editor).

-- A person record is one type of resource - a document is another.
+- A person record is one type of resource, and a document is another.

-The 'Resources' tab contains the Resources explorer, where you can use the Resources tree to browse to the resource you are looking for.
+- The 'Resources' tab contains the Resources explorer, where you can use the Resources tree to browse to the resource you are looking for.

-Archie has is a 'quick search' and an 'advanced search' option.
+- Archie has is a 'Quick Search' and an 'Advanced Search' option.

 - The 'Search' tab lets you search for people, entities, documents, workflows, tasks, and review versions.

-The results of your searches can be viewed, exported, or printed.
+- The results of your searches can be viewed, exported, or printed.

-Use Search to do things like finding all the authors for a review or all Information Specialists in Cochrane Groups
+- Use Search to do things like finding all the authors for a review or all Information Specialists in Cochrane Groups.

 8.1.2 Level of access and permissions in Archie

-All Cochrane Account holders can view all public resources and edit their own records.
+- All Cochrane Account holders can view all public resources and edit their own records.

 - Groups have 'Super users' who have full access to all resources belonging to an Entity.
 Entity Roles can be configured by the Super user to give permissions for some or all of the resources belonging to an entity.

 - By default, the Information Specialist role has maximum permissions for the Cochrane Register of Studies and to edit Group Properties and Folders (topics, subscriptions, to edit events in the group calendar, and delete files and folders).

-Your Review Group has a 'Properties sheet', which you can open by right-clicking the name of the Group in the 'Resources' tree view and choosing 'Properties'.
+- Your Review Group has a 'Properties sheet', which you can open by right-clicking the name of the Group in the 'Resources' tree view and choosing 'Properties'.
 It provides information about the Group.
 From here, you can access the Topics list and also see what permissions you have in Archie.